Who remembers the joys of shopping in Ashton town centre during the 1980s?

 At the opposite side of the open market to Kwik Save and Iceland was Presto.
 The store opened in 1981, offering Ashton a higher quality alternative supermarket to TESCO and Shoppers’ Paradise.
 It was underneath Tameside MBC’s then new council offices and offered such delights including a bakery counter and an instore café.

 By 2010, all the supermarkets left Ashton town centre, with the exception of an ALDI on Oldham Road/Wellington Road junction and a LIDL on Stamford Street/Cavendish Road.
 The Kwik Save stores became B&M Bargains and Home Bargains.
 Presto was renamed Safeway by its parent company Argyle Foods in 1989, and the Ashton store no longer assumed that role in 1992, when it became a Wilkinson store.
+Prior to the opening of Tameside One – TMBC’s replacement for TAC – Wilko moved to the former upstairs unit of Woolworths (in the Arcades Shopping Centre).

 With the lure of Manchester being a short bus ride away, Ashton had few department stores in the 1980s.
 The main two were Marks and Spencer and the Arcadia Department Store on Stamford Street.
 The former opened as an anchor store to the town’s shopping centre in 1968.
 It had in its early years a stall on Ashton Market, as a penny bazaar.
 Opposite, and subscribing to a similar business model in its early years, was the Woolworths store.
 With four entrances, it must have been a shoplifters’ paradise, so long as they liked stealing pick and mix, Smiths albums or Commodore 64 games.